spawnfest/exrow/README.md

 ## TODO

-- [ ] Define the basic language and implement the parse
+- [ ] Define the language and implement the parse
   - [x] Numbers
     - [x] Negative numbers
   - [x] Operations